Gulfstream Park Turf Sprint Stakes

-The Gulfstream Park Turf Sprint Stakes is a Grade III American Thoroughbred horse race for horses four-year-olds and older at the distance of five furlongs on the turf held annually in February at Gulfstream Park, Hallandale Beach, Florida.
-The event currently carries a purse of $125,000.
+The Gulfstream Park Turf Sprint Stakes is a Listed American Thoroughbred horse race for horses four-years-old and older at the distance of five furlongs on the turf held annually in February at Gulfstream Park, Hallandale Beach, Florida.
+The event currently carries a purse of $165,000.

 History

 The event was inaugurated 23 January 2011 and was won by the eight-year-old former claimer Stradivinsky who was the 11/10 favorite in a 5 horse field in a time of 56.69.

 In 2020 the event was renamed to the World of Trouble Turf Sprint Stakes after the sprinter World of Trouble who won the race the previous year.

 The event was upgraded to Grade III in 2021 and the name of the race was reverted to the Gulfstream Park Turf Sprint Stakes.